Cabanesdev/nvim/README.md

 #### Step 2

-To install the plugins you must create the `plugins` folder in the directory `~/.config/nvim` To add the plugins to neovim you must write to the init.vim
+To install the plugins you must create the `plugins` folder in the directory `~/.config/nvim` To add plugins to neovim you must write to the init.vim

 ~~~
 call plug#begin('~/.config/nvim/plugins')